louishenrifranc/Tensorflow-Cheatsheet/README.md

   return np.any(np.isnan(tensor)) or np.any(np.isinf(tensor))
 ```

-Then, run the model ```python model.py --debug```.
-A command line will prompt at first sess.run.
+In practise, a command line will prompt at first sess.run.
-Here is a non exhaustive list of usefull command:
+Here is a non exhaustive list of useful command:
 * Page down\up to move in the page (clicking in the terminal is also available)
 * Print the value of a tensor: ````pt hidden/Relu:0```
 * Print a sub-array ```pt hidden/Relu:0[0:50,:]```